modclub-app/modclub/sns/sns_proposal_summary.md

 For more information on the Modclub SNS please read both our [Whitepaper](https://docsend.com/view/hdj9zkhnnbd3n2sy) and our Tokenomics paper.

-# Decentralization Sale
+# Decentralization SNS Swap

-22.5% of the total supply of tokens is proposed to be distributed via an SNS decentralization sale.
+22.5% of the total supply of tokens is proposed to be distributed via an SNS decentralization swap.

-Sale participation parameters:
+Swa[ participation parameters:

 - Min participation: 1 ICP
 - Max participation: 150,000 ICP